10 Key Elements to a Creative Design Brief

 1 – About your client and their business.

-The first and most crucial element of any creative brief is your understanding of your client and his or her business.
+The first and most crucial element of any creative design brief is your understanding of your client and his or her business.

 You will need this information to create a compelling design that they’ll love.